KEEL: History

-The station originated with the call letters WDAN, licensed on May 19, 1922, to W.G.
+The station originated with the callsign WDAN, licensed on May 19, 1922, to W.G.
 Patterson and Glenwood Radio Corporation, a Shreveport radio equipment dealer.
 The first broadcasts were made from Centenary College in Shreveport using a 10-watt transmitter.
-By July of the same year Patterson and his associates moved the station to a new location, increased power to 50 watts, and was assigned call letters WGAQ.
+By July of the same year Patterson and his associates moved the station to a new location, increased power to 50 watts, and was assigned callsign WGAQ.
 Local businessman W.K.
 Henderson became involved with the station, eventually gaining a controlling interest.
 In January 1925, Henderson relocated the transmitter site to his estate at Kennonwood, north of Shreveport.
-The station's call letters at that time were changed to KWKH (not to be confused with the present-day KWKH, a separate station later started by Henderson in 1926 after he had sold interest in the former WGAQ).
+The station's callsign at that time was changed to KWKH (not to be confused with the present-day KWKH, a separate station later started by Henderson in 1926 after he had sold interest in the former WGAQ).
 On August 14, 1926, W. G. Patterson and associates organized the Shreveport Broadcasting Association, purchasing the interest of W.K.
-Henderson in the station, and changing the call letters to KSBA.
-The station changed ownership again in 1929, and the call letters were changed to KTBS.
+Henderson in the station, and changing the callsign to KSBA.
+The station changed ownership again in 1929, and the callsign was changed to KTBS.

-As KTBS, the station joined NBC's Southwest group February 28, 1932, becoming the 88th station affiliated with NBC.
+As KTBS, the station joined NBC Radio's Southwest group February 28, 1932, becoming the 88th station affiliated with NBC.
 At that time, KTBS was owned by Tristate Broadcasting System Inc. and broadcast on 1450 kHz with 1 KW power.
 KTBS launched a television station, KTBS-TV (channel 3) in 1955, which remains under local ownership.

 KTBS sold its radio operations to the McLendon Group in 1957.
 The call letters were changed to the current KEEL, and the NBC affiliation was dropped.
 The sale brought a complete makeover of the station into a Top 40 format, in line with other McLendon stations such as KLIF in Dallas.
 KEEL enjoyed much improved ratings during this time.